Brechin (Scottish Gaelic: Breichinn) is a former royal burgh in Angus, Scotland.

 Robert Watson-Watt, radar pioneer, born in Brechin

-Kirstene Hair the current Member of Parliament for Angus. (previously Head Girl of Brechin High School)
+Kirstene Hair previously Member of Parliament for Angus. (ex Head Girl of Brechin High School)

 Brian Keany, artist